Steelcrawler/CSC207Project/README.md

     ```

 2. **Configure Dependencies**:
    The project uses Maven for dependency management.
-Key dependencies include:
-   - Spring Boot 2.7.0
-   - H2 Database
-   - JUnit 5 for testing

    All dependencies are defined in `pom.xml`.
 Maven will automatically download them during the build.